pgsleepy/ultimatexr.io-1/content/api/T_UltimateXR_Core_Math_UxrMathUtils.md

 # UxrMathUtils Class

 Contains math computations involving elements that do not belong to a specific class.
-Most math is available through extensions classes in namespaces such as UltimateXR.Extensions.System.Math or UltimateXR.Extensions.Unity.Math.
-Math related to animation is also available through classes in namespaces such as UltimateXR.Animation.IK, UltimateXRAnimation.Interpolation or UltimateXR.Animation.Splines.
+Most math is available through extensions classes in namespaces such as <a href="N_UltimateXR_Extensions_System_Math">UltimateXR.Extensions.System.Math</a> or <a href="N_UltimateXR_Extensions_Unity_Math">UltimateXR.Extensions.Unity.Math</a>.
+Math related to animation is also available through classes in namespaces such as <a href="N_UltimateXR_Animation_IK">UltimateXR.Animation.IK</a>, <a href="N_UltimateXR_Animation_Interpolation">UltimateXRAnimation.Interpolation</a> or <a href="N_UltimateXR_Animation_Splines">UltimateXR.Animation.Splines</a>.
 This class will contain math functionality that cannot be assigned to any extensions class.

 ## Inheritance Hierarchy